nolar/kopf/docs/kwargs.rst

 ===================

-Most (but not all) of the handlers -- such as resource change detection, and activity handlers -- are capable of retrying their execution in case of errors (see also: :doc:`errors`).
+Most (but not all) of the handlers -- such as resource change detection, resource daemons and timers, and activity handlers -- are capable of retrying their execution in case of errors (see also: :doc:`errors`).
 They provide kwargs regarding the retrying process: